 The referendum question will be:

-'Do you want Westminster City Council to use the Knightsbridge Neighbourhood Plan to help it decide planning applications in the Knightsbridge Neighbourhood Area?'
+'Do you want Westminster City Council to use the Neighbourhood Plan for the Knightsbridge Area to help it decide planning applications in the neighbourhood area?'

 Please note comments made by the Examiner in her final report about Westminster's UDP 'saved' policies and that the Knightsbridge Neighbourhood Plan explains that '...a number of policies in the Westminster Unitary Development Plan (UDP) 2007 have been 'saved' and form part of the development plan' (para 0.3 on page 7).